clairemerot/physalia_adaptation_course/05_day5/readme.md

 head(enrich_outliers)
 write.table(enrich_outliers, "06_go/GO_enrich_temp_RDA.txt", sep="\t")
 ```
-all go terms are presented in this matrix.We ahev exported it so you can look at it in an editor.
+all go terms are presented in this matrix.We have exported it so you can look at it in an editor.

 But we may want to see only the the significant enrichments:
 ```